0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

 - Upside not priced in (Mine life extensions, Commodity price increases, New discoveries)
 - Trading at low multiples to NAV when compared with precious metal peers.

+One obvious question: if royalties are so profitable, why do mining companies sell them?
+The reason is that after selling a royalty, the mining companies don't start to pay back until the mine is producing, which can be several years.
+If they instead chose debt, they would have years of interest payments to make prior to production

 As well as capturing the commodity upside, it is anticipated that the discounts to NAV should narrow as the companies increase in size as borrowing becomes cheaper.